Give to the School of Public Policy

 Bruce Herschensohn Endowed Scholarship

 A member of the School of Public Policy's "Founding Faculty" in the 1998 academic year, Bruce Herschensohn should be considered one of our program's "Founding Fathers."
-Herschensohn has been involved with teaching our graduate students since that first year through last year when he gave a riveting presentation on the protests in Hong Kong.
+Herschensohn has been involved with teaching our graduate students since that first year through 2020 when he gave a riveting presentation on the protests in Hong Kong.
 More than a teacher, Herschensohn was a true mentor to many of our students, and a friend to the school, who often led "friend-raising" efforts through his popular foreign policy roundtables.
 Herschensohn maintained decades' long relationships with students who have gone on to incredible careers in public policy and politics.
-With Herschensohn's passing in 2020, the opportunity now exists to engage and support our next generation of public leaders through an endowed scholarship program in his name.
+With Herschensohn's passing, the opportunity now exists to engage and support our next generation of public leaders through an endowed scholarship program in his name.
 Through the Bruce Herschensohn Scholarship Program, future generations of leaders will learn about Herschensohn while offering his many friends and former students the opportunity to carry on his legacy.

 Public Policy Scholarships

 The Pepperdine University School of Public Policy awards a number of public policy scholarships to students each year.
 These awards are made available through endowed funds, gifts from supporters and alumni, and allocation of University general funds.
 The Scholarship Committee awards scholarships based on merit, need, academic and professional experience, as well as standardized test scores.
+Scholarship funds allow us to support students, but they can also be a way you can help us target students from specific backgrounds.
+Consider a named/endowed scholarship with a larger gift by contacting Kevin Royse at Kevin.Royse@pepperdin.edu.

 Student Emergency Fund